awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-replicakey.md

 *Multi\-Region keys* are an AWS KMS feature that lets you create multiple interoperable KMS keys in different AWS Regions\.
 Because these KMS keys have the same key ID, key material, and other metadata, you can use them to encrypt data in one AWS Region and decrypt it in a different AWS Region without making a cross\-Region call or exposing the plaintext data\.
 For more information, see [Multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.

-A multi\-Region *primary key* is a fully functional symmetric or asymmetric KMS key that is also the model for replica keys in other AWS Regions\.
+A multi\-Region *primary key* is a fully functional symmetric encryption KMS key, HMAC KMS key, or asymmetric KMS key that is also the model for replica keys in other AWS Regions\.
 To create a multi\-Region primary key, add an [AWS::KMS::Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-key.html) resource to your CloudFormation stack\.
 Set its `MultiRegion` property to true\.

-A multi\-Region *replica key* is a fully functional symmetric or asymmetric KMS key that has the same key ID and key material as a multi\-Region primary key, but is located in a different AWS Region of the same AWS partition\.
-There can be multiple replicas of a primary key, but each must be in a different AWS Region \.
+A multi\-Region *replica key* is a fully functional KMS key that has the same key ID and key material as a multi\-Region primary key, but is located in a different AWS Region of the same AWS partition\.
+There can be multiple replicas of a primary key, but each must be in a different AWS Region\.

+When you create a replica key in AWS CloudFormation, the replica key is created in the AWS Region represented by the endpoint you use for the request\.
+If you try to replicate a multi\-Region key into a Region in which the key type is not supported, the request will fail\.

 A primary key and its replicas have the same key ID and key material\.
 They also have the same key spec, key usage, key material origin, and automatic key rotation status\.
 These properties are known as *shared properties*\.
 If they change, AWS KMS synchronizes the change to all related multi\-Region keys\.
 All other properties of a replica key can differ, including its key policy, tags, aliases, and key state\.
 AWS KMS does not synchronize these properties\.

 **Regions**

-AWS KMS CloudFormation resources are supported in all Regions in which AWS CloudFormation is supported\.
-However, in the Asia Pacific \(Jakarta\) Region \(ap\-southeast\-3\), you cannot use a CloudFormation template to create or manage multi\-Region KMS keys \(primary or replica\)\.
+AWS KMS CloudFormation resources are available in all AWS Regions in which AWS KMS and AWS CloudFormation are supported\.
+You can use the `AWS::KMS::ReplicaKey` resource to create replica keys in all Regions that support multi\-Region KMS keys\.
+For details, see [Multi\-Region keys in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.

 ## Syntax<a name="aws-resource-kms-replicakey-syntax"></a>